 Firmer foam and materials usually provide more support throughout the night.
 Some pillows flatten out through the night, so you might find yourself sleeping with your arm under your pillow – a sure sign you are needing more support!
 If you have a sleeping partner who is of a different size and shape than you, there is a very good chance you need pillows of different size and shape.

-Absolute Wellness Center in Eugene, OR offers chiropractic medicine, sports medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage.
+Absolute Wellness Center in Eugene, OR provides sports medicine, chiropractic medicine, naturopathic medicine, physical rehabilitation, acupuncture, therapeutic massage, and more.
 If pain or injury is decreasing your quality of sleep, give us a call at 541-484-5777.

 Source: The American Chiropractic Association’s guide Healthy Living – Sleep